Maanshan Nuclear Power Plant: 2001

 Unit 1 suffered a station blackout on 18 March 2001 when grid instability caused a loss of offsite power and both of the emergency diesel generator trains failed to start.
 Both units had tripped off-line the prior day due to instability in the 345 kV offsite power transmission line, caused by salt-bearing seasonal sea smog.
 The 4.16 kV essential bus was transferred to the 161 kV offsite power line, but the 161 kV line was lost soon afterwards.
-The "A" train emergency diesel generator started but was unable to supply power due to a bus grounding fault, and the "B" train diesel generator lost power to its exciter, resulting in a loss of power to both 4.16 kV essential busses lost power.
+The "A" train emergency diesel generator started but was unable to supply power due to a bus grounding fault, and the "B" train diesel generator lost power to its exciter, resulting in a loss of power to both 4.16 kV essential busses.
 Service to these busses was not restored for over two hours, when a swing diesel generator (shared between Units 1 and 2) was brought to service.

 At the time, this was considered the most notable event in the history of nuclear generation in Taiwan.
 Neither unit was allowed to restart until the root causes were identified and corrective actions applied, as the same conditions could have occurred at Unit 2.